sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

  k config --kubeconfig=/root/my-kube-config use-context research

-## sample config file with users, context
+sample config file with users, context:
 You leave the file as is:
 You do not need to create any object: